-Original Current Tolerance Target
+Original I Current T olerance Target

 Likelihood Impact Risk score Likelihood Impact Risk score Likelihood Impact Risk score Target Date Prospects of meeting Target Risk Score by Target Date

 3 3 9 2 2 4 2 2 4 Mar-20 Green

-- 1) Whilst we have managed to achieve £0.487m of the budgeted savings, as we were unable to achieve the savings in full, the savings have been reprofiled to future years (2017/18 and 2019/20). - 2) A corporate review of transport is also taking place. - 3) Transport Guidance has been updated in line with the revised transport policy - 4) Refurbishment of a site in Thetford to provide day services and respite care to prevent people from having to travel long distances. - 5)Under the Younger Adults of the Promoting Independence Workstream, we're developing a joint approach to disability and transition from Children's to Adults. - 6) Exploring the use of an application to help with monitoring of the cost of transport.
-This application is currently being used by Children with Special Educational Needs.
+- 1) In 2017 the savings were reprofiled to future years (2018/19 and 2019/20). - 2) A corporate review of transport has taken place. - 3) Transport Guidance has been updated in line with the revised transport policy. - 4) Under the Younger Adults of the Promoting Independence Workstream, we're developing a joint approach to disability and transition from Children's to Adults. - 5) Exploring the use of an application to help with monitoring of the cost of transport.
+This application is currently being used by Children's Services for Children with Special Educational Needs.

-- 1)Adult Social Care Committee agreed on 4 September 2017 to amend the transport savings to £0.700m in 2018-19 (from £3m) and £1m in 2019-20 (from £0.800m) and that the difference of £2.1m in savings will be made through the purchase of care budget as a result of changes to patterns of care.
-The department achieved an underspend on Transport for 2017-18 of £0.888m in effect the early delivery of the 2018-19 savings and some of the 2019-20 savings. - 2) Travel Independence Training Across the Nation (Titan) training is being rolled out.
+- 1)Adult Social Care Committee agreed on 4 September 2017 to amend the transport savings to £0.700m in 2018-19 (from £3m) and £1m in 2019-20 (from £0.800m) and that the difference of £2.1m in savings will be made through the purchase of care budget from changes to patterns of care.
+The department achieved an underspend on Transport for 2017-18 of £0.813m in effect the early delivery of the 2018-19 savings and some of the 2019-20 savings.
+The forecast for Transport spend in 2018-19 is to be on budget. - 2) Travel Independence Training Across the Nation (Titan) training is being rolled out.
 Have recruited to ASS specific posts to enable more people to use public transport. - 3) The revised Transport Guidance and Policy was agreed by ASC Committee on 6 March 2017 and shared with staff.
 This is being implemented for new service users now and for existing people at the point of review.
 This now links with the work on assessments and reviews as part of the Promoting Independence Programme.
-It appears that this is being embedded in working practices, given the forecast underspend on transport. - 4) The department has been advised that there is potentially scope for the development of the Elm Road site on a bigger scale.
-In light of this, the review of Learning Difficulties day services and the potential new opportunities this could lead to, the department is reviewing the Elm Road project. - 5) This is currently being developed.
+It appears that this is being embedded in working practices, given the forecast underspend on transport. - 5) This is currently being developed.
 We have carried out the fieldwork to understand the current transition process from Children's services to Adult services.
-We have taken a joint approach and carried out 50 interviews with senior stakeholders from children's services, adult services and health, as well as meeting with transition workers, team managers and other key staff from children with disability teams, looked after care teams, leaving Care teams, Adult LD, Adult mental health and adult Physical disability team.
+We have taken a joint approach and carried out 50 interviews with senior stakeholders from children's services, adult services and health, as well as meeting with transition workers, team managers and other key staff from children with disability teams, looked after care teams, leaving Care teams, Adult LD, Adult mental health and adult Physical disability team. - 5b) IMT have developed the first version of a Transport application for use by Adult Social Services and Travel and Transport where you can see for each day centre where people are travelling from, whether they are travelling alone/with others and which day services other people charged to that budget code are going to.
+It is based on an application IMT developed for Children with Special Education Needs.
+The application looks useful, and provides a clearer picture of transport provision than analysing pages of reports.
+The department is checking the viewer application and it will be trialled with Business Support initially

-Risk Number RM016 Date of update 14 June 2018 Risk Name Failure to adequately prepa Council services. re for and respond to a major disruption on to Norfolk County Risk Owner Tom McCabe Date entered on risk register 10 December 2015 Pick Description n .
+Risk Number RM016 Date of update 04 September 2018 Risk Name Failure to adequately prepare for and respond to a major disruption to Norfolk Counties.
+Risk Owner Tom McCabe Date entered on risk register 10 December 2015 Risk Description